5 Tips to Give to Inexperienced Investors During A Market Dip

 If your clients are first-time investors, helping them make that initial deposit and setting up their portfolios can be difficult.
 During a market dip?
 Even more so.
 Here are 5 talking points to help you communicate with inexperienced investors in times of volatility.

-Investing money for the first time may make your clients feel like diving into the deep end of the pool.
-It can be nerve wracking.
+Investing money for the first time may make your clients feel like they're diving into the deep end of the pool.
+It can be even more nerve-wracking when market conditions are choppy.

-If they ultimately decide to, here are 5 tips to help new investors get started during a market downturn.
+If they ultimately decide they're ready, here are 5 tips for helping new investors get started during a market downturn.

 1. "Have an emergency fund."

 Talking about emergency planning can be a great way to get new investors comfortable with the idea of investing.
-Help your client set about three to six months’ worth of expenses and recurring payments aside in an emergency fund.
-At Betterment, this bucket of money that is most often held in either a cash account or very low-risk investments.
+Help your client set about 3 to 6 months worth of expenses and recurring payments aside to build an emergency fund held in a cash account or a low-risk investment portfolio.

-Having an emergency fund will give them the freedom to invest the rest of their money more aggressively, and with less worry.
+Having this safety net will give your client the confidence to invest the rest of their money more aggressively—and with less worry.

 2. "Invest at your own pace."

 Another approach that may make clients feel more comfortable is to invest a little bit at a time.
-One of the best ways to do this is by helping your clients set up an auto-deposit, where they choose the amount (ie. $300) and frequency (ie. monthly).
-That way your client set their own pace.
+One of the best ways to do this is by helping your clients set up an auto-deposit schedule where they choose the investment amount (i.e., $300) and frequency (i.e., monthly).
+By setting their own pace, your client can feel more secure moving forward.

 3. "Focus on your time horizon."